wrld3d/cardboard-vr-demo/README.md

     * [Icon Sheet](#icon-sheet)
 * [License](#license)

-This example app showcases the [eeGeo SDK's](http://www.eegeo.com/) integration with Google Cardboard for creating map based VR experiences.
+This example app showcases the [WRLD SDK's](http://www.wrld3d.com/) integration with Google Cardboard for creating map based VR experiences.

 ### What does the API have to offer?